beefyfinance/beefy-docs/faq/how-to-guides/how-to-check-harvesting-compounding-rate.md

 ### Binance Smart Chain (BSC) example

-As an example, let's choose the CAKE-BNB LP vault on the Binance Smart Chain to demonstrate:
+Let's choose the CAKE-BNB LP vault on the Binance Smart Chain to demonstrate:

 ![Screenshot taken 5 May 2021](../../.gitbook/assets/cake-bnb-lp-2-5-2021.png)

 #### 1. Go to [dashboard.beefy.finance](https://dashboard.beefy.finance)

-This dashboard chooses which statistics and vaults to show based on which blockchain network your connected wallet (e.g. MetaMask) is currently using.
-So if that's not now BSC, just switch networks to it and the dashboard page will refresh to show Beefy's BSC statistics and vaults.
+This dashboard chooses which statistics and vaults to show based on the blockchain network your wallet (e.g. MetaMask) is connected to.
+So if it's not now on BSC, simply switch networks to that and the dashboard page will refresh to display Beefy's statistics and vaults on BSC.

-#### 2. Find the contract for the vault you are looking at, and click on it, opening a page in BscScan
+#### 2. Find the contract for the vault you wish to inspect, and click on it, opening a page in the BscScan block explorer

 ![](../../.gitbook/assets/cake-bnb-lp-vault-address.png)